 Diana Marquard & Rod Franklin, Richard Thompson

 Lynn & Charlie Gaylord, Maryka & George Hoover,

 Louise Keeling in memory of Dave Keeling,

-Penny & Buck Abell, Patricia & Marc Brutten, Linda & Frank Chisari, Deborah & Paul Cleveland, Ann Feeney & Don Mosier, Mary & Jeffrey Friestedt, Nancy Fisher & Mike Salt, Frances & Nicholas Frost, Melissa & Bob Gans, Susan & Judd Halenza, Linda & Jerry Hirshberg, Ellie & Tim Haviland, Rosanne & Joel Holliday, Patti & Joe Jelley, Vernie & John McGowan, Sherryl Parks, Suzi Resnick & Stan Marks, Gloria Sandvik & Harold Feder, Rose Ann & Ira Sharp, Chic and Joe Sullivan, Jane & Steve Voss, Betty Wheeler & Dwight Worden
+Penny & Buck Abell, Patricia & Marc Brutten, Linda & Frank Chisari, Deborah & Paul Cleveland, Ann Feeney & Don Mosier, Mary & Jeffrey Friestedt, Nancy Fisher & Mike Salt, Frances & Nicholas Frost, Melissa & Bob Gans, Susan & Judd Halenza, Linda & Jerry Hirshberg, Ellie & Tim Haviland, Rosanne & Joel Holliday, Patti & Joe Jelley, Vernie & John McGowan, Sherryl Parks, Suzi Resnick & Stan Marks, Gloria Sandvik & Harold Feder, Rose Ann & Ira Sharp, Chic & Joe Sullivan, Jane & Steve Voss, Betty Wheeler, Dwight Worden

 The Sandpiper: A Historical Perspective